Jessicashinjo/Particle_Iris/README.md

 # Particle_Iris
-Code on the particle device for smart plant project (Iris)
+Firmware on the particle device for smart plant project (Iris).